 - Updated release includes the latest information on the policy implications of autonomous vehicles

-The book will be attractive to advanced students, researchers, policy makers and technology developers
+The book will be attractive to advanced students, practitioners, researchers, policy makers and technology developers

 - No. of pages:

 - © Academic Press 2020

 - 24th July 2020